Verbweaver/verbweaver/README.md

 - **Graph-based Design**: Visualize relationships between your ideas, documents, and tasks
 - **Task Management**: Turn any idea into a trackable task with Kanban boards
 - **Markdown-powered**: All content is stored as Markdown files with metadata headers.
 The [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) format is used to enable exporting to many file formats using Pandoc with advanced formatting.
-- **Write to your heart's content**: Use the built-in Editor or your favorite Markdown editor application to write chapter, notes, data, findings, or anything else.
+- **Write to your heart's content**: Use the built-in Editor or your favorite Markdown editor application to write chapters, notes, data, findings, or anything else.
 - **Real-time Collaboration**: Work together with your team in real-time
 - **Export Anywhere**: Compile your non-linear notes into linear documents (PDF, Word, ePub, etc.)
 - **Git Version Control**: Built-in version control for all your projects
 - **Multi-platform**: Available as a web app and desktop app (Windows, Mac, Linux)

-## 🏗️ Architecture

-Verbweaver uses a modern, scalable architecture:

-- **Backend**: Python with FastAPI, SQLAlchemy, and GitPython
-- **Frontend**: React with TypeScript, Vite, and Tailwind CSS
-- **Desktop**: Electron with secure IPC communication
-- **Database**: SQLite (default) or PostgreSQL
-- **Real-time**: WebSockets for collaboration

 ## 🚀 Getting Started